 Graduates of the UMD are found working in a number of different fields including the consulting industry, IT services, and the construction industry.
 A large chunk of former UMD students are employed in the aerospace and defense industry; in fact, this is the most popular job sector for this population.
 Graduates of the UMD earn $68K on average.

-After graduation, disparities in salary rise to the surface — males earn an average $76K per year compared to females' around $59K.
+After graduation, disparities in salary rise to the surface — males earn an average around $77K per year compared to females' about $60K.

 Benefits and Perks

-Among alumni of similar schools, University of Virginia grads (who make an average of approximately $71K) earn salaries most similar to UMD alumni.
+Median pay for University of Virginia grads is $71K, making their salaries most similar to those of UMD grads.
 Other schools similar to UMD include the University of Delaware, Virginia Commonwealth University, and Rutgers University-New Brunswick.